 Antonia Talks about Let’s Generalize About Men from Season 3 of the musical TV show Crazy Ex Girlfriend (2017):

-“There are so many songs from Crazy Ex Girlfriend that I could have chosen as my Song of the Week – the show has both brilliant musical theatre pastiches (like the Fred and Ginger inspired Settle For Me from season 1) and catchy pop parodies (like the ABBA inspired The First Penis from season 3) which get stuck in your brain for days on end.
+“There are so many songs from the musical TV show Crazy Ex Girlfriend which could have been my Song of the Week.
+The show is well known for both brilliant musical theatre pastiches (like the Fred and Ginger inspired Settle For Me from season 1) and catchy pop parodies (like the ABBA inspired The First Penis from season 3) which get stuck in your brain for days on end.

-In the end, I settled for Let’s Generalize about Men, because I think it demonstrates one of the things the show does so well – using humour and music to tap into how we think and feel and to examine important issues (the show is doing so much to challenge the stigma surrounding mental health).
+In the end, I settled for the song Let’s Generalise About Men as I think it demonstrates one of the things Crazy Ex Girlfriend does so well – using humour and music to tap into how we think and feel, and to explore important issues along the way (the show is doing so much to challenge the stigma surrounding mental health).

 What’s your favourite song from Crazy Ex Girlfriend?
 Let us know in the comments below: